 This January I will not unsuccessfully fight off tears as I cross the finish line.
 I will not offer a sweaty, heartfelt hug to the volunteer who places a medal over my head.
 I will not, as I stumble towards myriad friends and family, feel the most powerful exhilaration I have ever felt in my life or the realization that I am so lucky to have found this hobby and to be able to participate in this tremendously moving and heady experience.

-funny! - asking, “Do you smoke crack?”
+Six years ago if you had asked me, "Hey Meag!
+Wanna run a marathon?"
+I would have had to spend a few minutes laughing hysterically.
+Once I regained the ability to breathe, I would have then cheerfully whacked you on the arm - you're so funny! - asking, “Do you smoke crack?”
 But after watching a few friends complete the Disney marathon in 2002, I decided that I wanted to do one too.
 I didn't really think about what goes into marathon running; it just sounded pretty cool.
 So I spent many months gaily informing people I was going to do the marathon.
 Yep!
 A marathon!
 I really was!

-training might... just might... have been a good idea.
+I didn't get nervous until the night before the marathon when it occurred to me that actually training might... just might... have been a good idea.
 Despite this shocking display of insensibility, in January 2003, after 7 hours of walking, trudging, limping... and wondering why in the hell I was doing this… I finished my first marathon.
 As hard as it was, it got me thinking of what I might be able to do if I put forth some effort into a training program.
 I had walked a marathon… could I now run one?
 There had been points where I genuinely contemplated sitting down on the side of the road and begging the Sag Wagon folks to please, for the love of God, pick me up and take me home already.
 Did I truly want to do this again?

 As it turns out, I did.

-run!)
+Four years later, I have run (yes, run!)
 5 marathons, 4 half-marathons, and over 25 smaller races.
 Hard to believe it, but the girl who came in last at every single freakin’ Field Day in elementary school, actually pays money to get up early, pin a race number to her shirt and put one foot in front of the other for up to 6 hours at a time.
 Sure, as a middle-of-the-packer, I will never qualify for Boston, but I love every second of it.
 (Well, almost every second of it.
 The toenail thing sort of sucks.)

 But this January, I will not be running the Disney marathon.

 Instead, I will be in Bulgaria.
 I bought my plane ticket today and am happy to report I will be departing from DC to Sofia on December 21.
 I’m incredibly excited and feel this will undoubtedly be one of the biggest and best adventures of my life.
+This January, I will be pounding a different sort of pavement as I job hunt in Bulgaria and attempt to create a new life for myself halfway around the world.

-With my 2007 Disney marathon plans thus diverted, I now find myself contemplating running the
+With my 2007 Disney marathon plans thus diverted, I now find myself contemplating running the first marathon – the original marathon next year.
+Anyone else up for Athens, 2007?

-first marathon – the original marathon next year.
+With my 2007 Disney marathon plans thus diverted, I now find myself contemplating running the first marathon – the original marathon next year.
 Anyone else up for Athens, 2007?

 Tuesday, October 03, 2006